 How will Viruses Affect Your Fish?

 The effects that viruses have on fish will depend on the type.
 One of the oldest fish viruses is carp pox.
 Fish that have this virus will often display lesions which are raised, and they may also be milky in appearance.
 Carp pox itself is benign, but can be hazardous to fish if it results in a bacterial infection.
 Carp pox is also a problem among koi because these fish are sought after for their beauty, and this virus causes lesion which, while harmless, will make them unsightly in appearance.

 Goldfish are susceptible to a condition called herpesviral hematopoietic necrosis.
 It is common among fish in the United States, and gold fish which are infected may become anorectic and display gills which are pale in appearance.
 The kidneys and spleen of the fish will often become enlarged, and gold fish which survive can become carriers.
 These carriers will display signs of the virus whenever they become stressed.

 One virus which is particularly dangerous to koi and carp is koi herpesvirus.
-It is common throughout the U.S. and any confirmed causes must be reported to veterinarians.
+It is not common, but it is very dangerous and can impact native wildlife so any confirmed cases must be reported to U.S. Fish and Wildlife.
 The temperature of the water the fish reside in will determine the virus’s mortality rate.
 Maximum mortality will occur at water temperatures which range from 72 to 78 degrees Fahrenheit.
 At this temperature, the mortality rate of fish within the pond can range from 80 to 100 percent.
 Fish that survive koi herpesvirus can become carriers.
 Fish that have this disease will frequently swim near the surface, become red or white in appearance and develop hemorrhages.

 Symptoms of Viruses